aleshaleksey/fansys23/04-combat.md

 ### Damage reduction

+Entities seldom hav damage reduction, so this rule mostly applies for objects and structures.

 An item or material with damage reduction is not affected by weak attacks and ignores the first few points of damage of the type.
 For example, if you hit a rock with a pick, you will not chip or break it unless you hit it hard enough, and hitting the same rock with a dagger will probably never do anything (compare to hitting a warrior in armour).
 Damage reduction is never used for entities.

 So if an entity with damage reduction=10 physical is hit for 9 points of physical damage, it takes no damage, but if it is hit for 17 points of physical damage it takes 7.

 ### Damage immunity